ael-code/dir-listing-bootstrap/README.md

 - Option to hide/show "last modified" coloumn
 - Option to hide/show hidden file
 - Fixed navigable path
-- Empty folder banner
+- Banner for "Empty folder"
-- Error opennig folder banner ( no permissions to read)
+- Banner for "Error opennig folder" ( no permissions to read)

 #### Screens